efriel94/ef_blog/_posts/SoftwareDev/2022-04-28-pyprojecttoml.md

 **[metadata]**: Defining project metadata and information <br>
 **[options]** : Defines project requirements and automatically searches for python packages in the `src/` subdirectory using `package_dir`.
 Also note that `[options.packages.find] where` corresponds to the same value in `package_dir` <br>
 **[options.entry_points]**: Entry points are a useful feature of the Python ecosystem.
 Every project installed from a distribution it can advertise components to be used by other code.
 Installed distributions can specify `console_scripts` entry points, each one simple referring to a different Python function.
-When pip installs the distribution, it will create a command-line wrapper for each entry point. <br>
+When pip installs the distribution, it will create a binary for each entry point. <br>

 I am creating two entry points for this application so once I install the Python project it will produce two Python binarys, each one with a different functionality.<br><br>